CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it meant to "push" changes to Github?

-Pushing to GitHub means uploading to a GitHub repository.
+Pushing to GitHub means uploading changes after you haved committed it to a GitHub repository.

 ## Question 14